Neuroscience of Equanimity: Mastering Your Emotions

 When we habitually react to challenges with anger, fear, or despair, we reinforce the neural circuits that underlie these emotional states.
 The more we practice these patterns of reactivity, the more easily they are triggered in the future.
 This is why we may find ourselves lashing out, shutting down, or spiraling into negative thought loops, even when we know these responses are counter-productive.

-Renowned neuroscientist and mindfulness expert Dr. Rick Hanson explains that our brains are like Velcro for negative experiences and Teflon for positive ones.
+Renowned neuroscientist and intentional awareness expert Dr. Rick Hanson explains that our brains are like Velcro for negative experiences and Teflon for positive ones.
 Due to the brain’s negativity bias – an evolutionary adaptation that helped our ancestors survive by being attuned to potential threats – we’re wired to focus on and ruminate over perceived losses, slights, and disappointments.
 This tendency to dwell on the negative further strengthens the neural pathways of reactivity, making it harder to break free from these ingrained patterns.

 Black stone with 'Peace' inscription on raked sand, representing equanimity